VCTLabs/foss-rst-presentations/README.rst

 Abstract
 --------

-What is drone?
+What is a drone?
 What is a quad-copter?
 What is an autopilot, and just what is an IMU or a Kalman filter?
 This presentation will describe the open source drone architecture defined by the Ardupilot firmware, the MAVLink message protocol, and various supported autopilot devices and peripherals.
 We'll